Advanced Lazy Expressions and Persistent Reductions¶

 As we can observe when printing the lazy expression and its shape, the time required to get the shape

-does not need to compute all the elements of the expression; instead, it only accesses the metadata of the operands, from which it is inferred the basic information about the dimensions and type of the result.
+does not need to compute all the elements of the expression; instead, it only accesses the metadata of the operands, from which it infers the necessary information about the dimensions and type of the result.

 Thanks to this metadata, if we know the dimensions of the arrays involved in the operation (such as in the case of a.sum() + b * c